 To notify us of land that is revenue account land and excluded from the rules, you will need to provide us with the address of the property and its land title number or certificate of title number.
 The certificate of title number for your property can be found through your local council or at homes.co.nz We will also need confirmation that you can separately identify any deductions relating to the revenue account property.
-You can notify us with this information by contacting us by phone, or secure mail in mylR.
+You can notify us by phone, or secure mail in myIR.